BDC Hamburger Icon

 2. Consistent management

 Consider corporations with expansive franchise business models, like Dunkin’ and McDonald’s.
-The products and business operations are remarkably consistent from one location to the next.
-If they have a superstar general manager, moving them to a location that’s struggling with revenue or profitability is seamless.
-(It’s also important to monitor product quality across locations to measure consistency and improvement.)
+The products and operations are remarkably consistent from one location to the next.
+If they have a superstar general manager, moving them to a location that’s struggling with revenue or profitability is relatively seamless.
+(It’s also important to monitor product quality across locations to maintain consistency and track improvement.)

 3. Use of existing assets

-A business model that effectively leverages existing assets will likely get your business into new markets sooner than a business model that requires everything to be built again from scratch.
+A business model that effectively leverages existing assets will likely get your business into new markets sooner than a model that requires everything to be built from scratch.

 Airbnb is an excellent example.
-Rather than building places for people to stay when traveling, the company utilizes existing assets that members provide.
-The platform works for a loft in New York, a house in London or an apartment in Tokyo.
+Rather than building places for people to stay while traveling, the company utilizes assets that members already own.
+The platform works whether it’s a loft in New York, a house in London or an apartment in Tokyo.

 Companies with a subscription business model benefit from inherent scalability.
-These organizations can scale easily according to demand, and customers can scale according to their needs.
+These organizations can scale easily according to demand and customers can scale their usage according to their needs.

 Examples of businesses that demonstrated scalability